ajlennon/chomsky-nuremburg-analysis/_reports/ANALYSIS_SUMMARY.md

 ### Scope and Limitations

 **Scope:** This analysis focuses exclusively on **Nuremberg Trials claims**.
-Tokyo Trials claims are **out of scope** and are not reviewed.
+Tokyo Trials claims are **not reviewed** because there is **no available evidence in the Harvard archive we are using**.

 **Limitations:**

 1. **Collection Scope:** The Harvard Law School Library's Nuremberg Trials Project collection is **Nuremberg-only** - it does not contain Tokyo Trials documents.
+Tokyo Trials claims cannot be verified using this archive because the materials are not part of this collection.
 This analysis therefore focuses exclusively on Nuremberg Trials claims.
 2. **Search Limitations:** Website search may not capture all relevant documents
 3. **External Sources:** Some claims require sources outside Nuremberg documents (e.g., Telford Taylor's book)
 4. **Automated Analysis:** This is an automated tool - full verification may require manual review